The Great Ace Attorney 2: Resolve: Plot

-Several days later, Inspector Tobias Gregson is murdered while investigating the Red-Headed League.
-Despite their previous animosity, Ryunosuke comes to van Zieks' defense when he is arrested as the prime suspect.
-However, he is surprised to learn that he will be facing off against Kazuma as the prosecution.
-Due to the nature of the case, the trial is to be closed to the public, resulting in no jury being present.
-As the trial commences, Ryunosuke discovers that Kazuma came to England to uncover the truth of his father, and he blames van Zieks for sending Genshin to the gallows as the supposed Professor.
-After a witness collapses from recalling the repressed memory of Genshin's escape, the trial is suspended to allow for further investigation into the matter.
+Days later, Inspector Tobias Gregson is murdered while investigating an outfit called the Red-Headed League.
+Despite their rivalry, Ryunosuke comes to van Zieks' defense when he is arrested as the prime suspect.
+However, he finds himself surprised to be facing off against his close friend Kazuma Asogi, who was presumed dead months ago.
+Due to the nature of the case, an order is given for the trial to be closed to the public, resulting in no jury being present.
+As the trial commences, Ryunosuke discovers that Kazuma came to England to investigate van Zieks, whom he blames for the execution of his father Genshin (revealed to be the professor).
+When a witness collapses after it transpires that they aided Gregson's jailbreak, the trial is suspended to allow for further investigation into the matter.